DuReader_robust: A Chinese Dataset Towards Evaluating Robustness and Generalization of Machine Reading Comprehension in Real-World Applications: Experiments

-To evaluate the held-out accuracy of an MRC model, we use the following two metrics, exact match (EM) and F1-score.
-Besides, we introduce different prediction ratio (DPR) as a metric to evaluate \textit{over-sensitivity} of an MRC model.
-To calculate these metrics, we first normalize the predicted and reference answers by removing spaces and punctuation.
-We then do the calculation in Chinese character-level.
+Following~\citet{rajpurkar2016squad}, we use exact match (EM) and F1-score to evaluate the held-out accuracy of an MRC model.
+All the metrics are calculated at Chinese character level, and we normalize both the predicted and true answers by removing spaces and punctuation marks.

-\textbf{Exact match (EM).} This metric measures the percentage of predicted answers that match any one of the reference answers exactly.

-\textbf{F1-score.} \citep{rajpurkar2016squad} define this metric to measure the average overlap between the prediction and reference answer. \citep{rajpurkar2016squad} treat the prediction and reference as bags of tokens, and compute their F1.
-Instead, following~\citet{cui2018span}, we obtain the longest common sequence (LCS) between them as their overlap and then compute the F1-score accordingly.
-We take the maximum F1 over all the reference answers for a given question, and then average over all the questions.

-\textbf{Different prediction ratio (DPR).} This metric measures the percentage of paraphrase questions whose answers are different from the original questions.
-Formally, we define DPR of a neural MRC model $f(\theta)$ on a dataset $D$ as follows.

-where $Q$ represents a set of pairs of an original question $q$ and its paraphrase question $q\prime$ in dataset $D$.
-A high DPR score means the MRC model is sensitive with respect to question paraphrases.